1mb4dr/mcp-forti/README.md

     # FORTIGATE_SSL_VERIFY=True
     ```

-    **Note on API Token:** Ensure the API token has the necessary permissions on the FortiGate/VDOM to perform the actions exposed by this server (e.g., read/write for policies, system, router, etc.).
+    **Note on Admin User:** Ensure the administrator account (`FORTIGATE_USERNAME`) has the necessary permissions on the FortiGate/VDOM to perform the actions exposed by this server (e.g., read/write for policies, system, router, etc.).
+Also, ensure the IP address of the machine running `mcp-forti` is listed in the "Trusted Hosts" for this admin user on the FortiGate if that security feature is enabled.

 ## Running the Server